Linear algebra and group theory: 15d. Classification results

 This condition shows that we must have $L=\{2,4,\ldots,2p\}$, for a certain number $p\in\{1,2,\ldots,\infty\}$.
 On the other hand, by using the second formula we get:

 Thus $L$ must be one of the two sets producing $O_N,H_N$, and we are done. \end{proof}

-When lifting the uniformity assumption in all the above, things become more complicated, and the final classification results become more technical, due to the presence of various copies of $\mathbb Z_2$, that can be added, as for keeping the easiness property true.
+All the above is very nice, but the continuation of the story is more complicated.
+When lifting the uniformity assumption, the final classification results become more technical, due to the presence of various copies of $\mathbb Z_2$, that can be added, while keeping the easiness property still true.
 To be more precise, in the real case, as explained in \cite{bsp}, we have exactly 6 solutions, which are as follows, with the convention $G_N'=G_N\times\mathbb Z_2$:

-In the unitary case now, the classification is quite similar, but a bit more complicated, as explained in the paper of Tarrago-Weber \cite{twe}.
+In the unitary case now, the classification is quite similar, but more complicated, as explained in the paper of Tarrago-Weber \cite{twe}.
 In particular we have:

 \begin{theorem} The uniform easy groups which are purely unitary, in the sense that they appear as complexifications of real easy groups, are as follows,

 and this diagram is an intersection and easy generation diagram. \end{theorem}